Auto Accidents

 A serious motor vehicle accident can destroy lives.
 In an instant, you or a loved one can sustain a severe injury that affects your ability to work and function normally for weeks, months, or even a lifetime.

-If you choose our team to help you with your car accident case, we will begin working on your behalf right away.
+If you choose our team to help you with your car accident injury case, we will begin working on your behalf right away.
 In car crash cases, we typically start by helping clients get the proper medical treatment they need, followed by getting medical bills and lost wages paid.
-As a client, you will have our cell phone numbers and email addresses to reach us just about any time of day or night.
+As a client, you will have our cell phone numbers and email addresses to reach us at just about any time of day or night.

 Let us protect your rights and fight for the full, fair compensation you are owed.
 Call or contact us online for a free consultation with an award-winning Kansas car accident attorney.